Our History

 1982

-During one of the housing’s deep recessions, Hydro-Air Engineering fell on hard times.
-Paul Cornelson, then Vice President of Ralston Purina, acquired Hydro-Air Engineering from the Moehlenpah family and began implementing changes to make the company profitable once again.
-During this process, Cornelson learned from customers that the software Hydro-Air Engineering provided to design trusses and generate production documents was the key to their value as a supplier.
-As Cornelson thought about the software and the role technology would play in its value to its customers, he wanted to create a new identity that would bring technology into the company name.
-As a result, he forms the parent company, MiTek Industries, Inc., and becomes Chairman & CEO.
+During one of the housing’s deep recessions, Paul Cornelson, then Vice President of Ralston Purina, acquires Hydro-Air Engineering from the Moehlenpah family.
+As Cornelson considers the truss software and technology’s role in its value to customers, he creates a new identity to bring technology into the company name.
+As such, he forms the parent company, MiTek Industries, Inc., and becomes Chairman & CEO.

 1987

-MiTek formed a joint venture with British company Bowater, PLC, to acquire Gang-Nail Systems.
-Gang-Nail Systems and Hydro-Air Engineering continued to operate under the same ownership but as independent brands in the marketplace.
+MiTek forms a joint venture with British company Bowater, PLC, to acquire Gang-Nail Systems.
+Gang-Nail Systems and Hydro-Air Engineering continue to operate under the same ownership but as independent brands in the marketplace.

 MiTek's History - Dave McQuinn and three men at a desk with late 1980s computer